status-im/help.status.im/docs/en/status-wallet/status-wallet-faq.md

 !!! note
     Anyone who has your recovery phrase can use it to access your wallet and manage your crypto.
 For tips on how to protect your recovery phrase, check out [Back up and secure your recovery phrase][back-up-and-secure-your-recovery-phrase].

+### Is Status Wallet secure?

+Yes.
+Status Wallet is open source, so anyone can review the source code to make sure it's secure.
+Your keys are encrypted with your Status password which only you should know.
+All crypto transactions need to be confirmed on your device before they are send.
+Finally, Status Wallet is self-custodial, which means Status doesn't have access to your recovery phrase.

+Since you're the only person who can access your recovery phrase, the safety of your crypto is mostly in your hands.
+Think of Status Wallet as a personal safe you keep at home.
+While this safe has a secure lock and a bullet-proof body, anyone you share the code with can open the safe.
+Unless you forget to lock the door or tell someone your code, the safe can protect your money.
+In Status Wallet, your recovery phrase is the safe code you should never share with anyone.

 ## Assets

 ### What assets does Status Wallet support?

-Status Wallet can only be used for Ethereum-based assets.
+You can only use Status Wallet for Ethereum-based assets.
 This includes Ether (ETH) and ERC-20 tokens, as well as assets from Ethereum layer-2 blockchains (L2s) and sidechains.
 For more details on L2s and sidechains, check out [Understand L2s and sidechains][understand-l2s-and-sidechains].

 This means Status Wallet can't be used for Bitcoin or other non-Ethereum based coins.
 Instead, you can use their Ethereum-based wrapped versions with your Status Wallet.
 Check out [Understand wrapped tokens][understand-wrapped-tokens] for more details.